dfelinto/blender-manual/manual/render/shader_nodes/textures/brick.rst

 Offset
    Determines the brick offset of the various rows.
 Frequency
-   Determines the offset frequency.
-A value of 2 gives an even/uneven pattern of rows.
+   How often rows are offset; a value of 2 gives an even/uneven pattern of rows.

 Squash
-   Amount of brick squashing.
-Frequency
-   Brick squashing frequency.
+   Factor to adjust the brick's width for particular rows determined by the *Frequency* Frequency
+   How often rows consist of "squished" bricks.

 Outputs